Launceston Golf Club: Course Review

 The second is a good stiff par-4 of around 430 yards.
-The fairway cambers in the direction of the out of bounds.
-Players are advised to wait for traffic passing on the adjacent road.
+The fairway cambers in the direction of the out-of-bounds.
+Players are advised to wait for traffic to pass on the adjacent road.
 Clearly, there have been a few too many incidents with hooked shots!

 The third hole, while shorter on the card, still plays to a good length as your second shot is quite steeply uphill.
 The green is protected by a bunker with out of bounds long and left to worry about.

 The first par-3 comes next and it’s quite a long one although it’s downhill.
 The front left quarter of the green is sunken and you might be able to get your ball to gather in the direction of the hole if the pin was placed there.

 The fifth is another par four of around 430 yards doglegging to the right with a flattish green.